mpaperno/TJoy/README.md

 * Supports all controls provided by joystick driver(s):
   * `vJoy`: Up to 16 joystick devices, each with up to 8 axes, 4 continuous (360 degree) or 4-way POV hats, and 128 buttons.
-  * `vXbox`: Up to 4 "XBox 360" type gamepads each with 4 joystick axes, 2 slider (trigger) axes, one 8-way D-Pad, and 11 other buttons.
+  * `ScpVBus`: Up to 4 "XBox 360" type gamepads each with 4 joystick axes, 2 slider (trigger) axes, one 8-way D-Pad, and 11 other buttons.
+  * `ViGEm Bus`: Up to 4 each of "XBox 360" and "PS DualShock 4" type gamepads with all associated controls.
-  * (That's 152 axes, 68 8-way D-Pads, and 2,092 possible buttons, in case you were wondering :)
+  * (That's up to 192 axes, 76 Hats/D-Pads, and 2,192 possible buttons, in case you were wondering :)
 * Use Touch Portal Actions and Sliders for all joystick controls (joystick buttons are actions only).
 * Multiple options for each joystick control.
 Click, hold, or toggle buttons/hats, adjust axis range and precision, reverse axis direction, set up custom mixes, button sequences, and much more.